Annexation of Goa: Naval battle at Mormugão harbour

 At 12:35, the Afonso swerved 180 degrees and was run aground against Bambolim beach.
 At that time, against the commander's orders, a white flag was hoisted under instructions from the sergeant in charge of signals, but the flag coiled itself around the mast and as a result was not spotted by the Indians, who continued their barrage.
 The flag was immediately lowered.

-Eventually at 12:50, after the Afonso had fired nearly 400 rounds at the Indians, hitting two of the Indian vessels, and had taken severe damage, the order was given to start abandoning ship.
+Eventually at 12:50, after the Afonso had fired nearly 400 rounds at the Indian soldiers, hitting two of the Indian vessels, and had taken severe damage, the order was given to start abandoning ship.
 Under heavy fire directed at both the ship and the coast, non-essential crew including weapons staff left the ship and went ashore.
 They were followed at 13:10 by the rest of the crew, who, along with their injured commander, set fire to the ship and disembarked directly onto the beach.
 Following this, the commander was transferred by car to the hospital at Panaji.
 On the Indian Union side, two frigates were hit, killing five sailors and injuring thirteen.

 The sloop's crew formally surrendered with the remaining Portuguese forces on 19 December 1961 at 20:30.
 As a gesture of goodwill, the commanders of the INS Betwa and the INS Beas later visited Captain Aragão as he lay recuperating in bed in Panaji.

 The Afonso—having been renamed Saravastri by the Indian Navy—lay grounded at the beach near Dona Paula until 1962, when it was towed to Bombay and sold for scrap.
 Parts of the ship were recovered and are on display at the Naval Museum in Mumbai.

 The Portuguese patrol boat NRP Sirius, under the command of Lieutenant Marques Silva, was also present at Goa.
 After observing Afonso running aground and not having communications from the Goa Naval Command, Lieutenant Marques Silva decided to scuttle the Sirius.
 This was done by damaging the propellers and making the boat hit the rocks.
 The eight men of the Sirius's crew avoided being captured by the Indian forces and boarded a Greek freighter on which they reached Pakistan.